AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 - Confirmation of their start day.
 Best to make sure everyone is on the same page here!
 - A heads-up on any official HR communications, and when they might arrive (if you know.)
 - An agenda for the team, to set the stage for their new working week.
-For example, our first meeting starts at 10:00 every day, which hopefully provides the new hire with enough time to update their schedule.
+For example, our first meeting starts at 10:00 every day.
+Sending this out a few weeks in advance hopefully provides the new hire with enough time to update their schedule.
 - Any tools you use for communication or things you recommend.
 This is a great time to ask if they have a webcam/headset, if your company supplies or reimburses for them.
 - Ask about any other hardware/environment.
 Chances are, you'll have to provision or arrange for new hardware.
 Ask what they want!